tekkenpc/CTF-Challenges/Postman.md

 <img width="1367" alt="Screenshot 2019-11-11 at 23 51 30" src="https://user-images.githubusercontent.com/47299364/68627510-382dd500-04de-11ea-828d-1a3ee3764119.png">

-And we're in as redis user:
+And I'm in as redis user:

 <img width="1367" alt="Screenshot 2019-11-11 at 23 54 06" src="https://user-images.githubusercontent.com/47299364/68627650-9490f480-04de-11ea-86d9-aeb717ed1c97.png">

-We can see that there's is a main user, Matt and it contains the user flag in the home directory.
+I can see that there's is a main user, Matt and it contains the user flag in the home directory.
 Unfortunately user redis don't have permissions to read it:

 <img width="1367" alt="Screenshot 2019-11-11 at 23 55 44" src="https://user-images.githubusercontent.com/47299364/68627748-e5a0e880-04de-11ea-93e7-07d106ec8e6b.png">